EPIC Example Program

 Main program flow includes:

-Initialize GPU and LCD devices —> Draw blue and red rectangles in two buffers respectively –> Use EPIC graphics engine to blend the two layers –> Output the blended image to screen display.
+Initialize GPU and LCD devices —> Use EPIC corresponding interfaces to process image data –> Output the processed image data to screen display.

 Key interfaces used: